 One of ERP’s main selling points is the wide variety of features that are available across software solutions.
-However, some of these tools are only available in a handful of software options, whereas others are featured basically across the board.
-Because the main premise of an ERP system is how these various modules interact with one another to generate actionable insights and perform business functions, it’s important to check and see whether an ERP vendor includes the basic and specialized features that you need to help streamline your business operations.
+Because the main premise of an ERP is how these various modules interact with one another to generate actionable insights and perform business functions, it’s important to check and see whether an ERP vendor includes the basic and specialized features that you need to help streamline your business operations.

 The accounting module can help you reduce the amount of time that your accountants spend on tedious tasks such as manually inputting receipt information from expense reports.
 With an automated and integrated accounting system, you can perform actions such as automatically sending invoices to clients with outstanding balances.
 With this example, the integrated solution would pull from customer history to automatically fetch contact information and amount owed before sending an invoice to the client.
-This module is especially helpful as well because it may look at actual operating cost to determine profitability and forecast potential revenue growth.
+This module is especially helpful because it may look at the actual operating cost to determine profitability and forecast potential revenue growth.
 Integration to payroll software is commonly used within accounting solutions to manage employee payroll.

 A human resources module can help you keep track of candidate applications, employee PTO and bonus allocation among other tasks.
 A good example of how this tool would integrate with other modules is that you could automatically reimburse employees for extra PTO leftover at the end of the year by integrating this system with your accounting program.
 This function would work by automatically looking at leftover PTO days for employees across the company, calculating how much is owed and then using employee bank account information to submit payment.